kahanscious/godot-tutorials/README.md

 # godot tutorialas

-this is the project repo for my youtube tutorial on creating parallax backgrounds in godot 4.3.
+this is the project repo for my godot and gdscript tutorial series: https://www.youtube.com/playlist?list=PLS_-svNHQV8gqfeqBHcoAr0RV1xdM5mso.

 ## parallax background
 learn how to create smooth parallax scrolling backgrounds in godot 4.3 using the new parallax 2d node